 School of Physics and Radiological Sciences

-A letter from our President
+A letter from our Founder

 The leaders of John Patrick University developed the School of Physics and Radiological Sciences because they recognized the need for both the Physics and Radiological Sciences programs both nationally and internationally.
 These programs are very clinically oriented and provide the student with the tools to ensure they are clinically and academically sound.
 These fields have experienced a large increase in technology available at a time when the technical knowledge base has decreased.
 This has created a void in these professions.
 These professions offer promising futures for the graduates and, more importantly, have an impact in saving people’s lives.
 We look forward to hearing from you and welcome all questions.
 Let’s make a difference.